Wildlife & Habitat Protection

 While in the planning and permitting stages for the West Hill development, we became aware of a significant bear travel corridor.
 As a result, Smugglers' made major changes in the plans for West Hill and negotiated an agreement with the Vermont Department of Fish and Wildlife to place a conservation easement on roughly 100 acres to protect this corridor.
 The easement was granted to the State.
 The corridor is used by bears to travel between Morse Mountain and the Mount Mansfield area.
 It is most likely used in the Spring and Fall to access feeding areas and for the dispersion of juvenile adults.

-Preservation of wetlands during condominium development at the Aspen Highlands complex (completed in 1999) was of paramount importance.
-Above the condominium building, a small woodland wetland was preserved.
-A stream channel was relocated and lined with special round native stone rather than putting in a culvert for drainage.
+Preservation of wetlands during all resort development is of paramount importance.
 Below the Aspens development, Smugglers' reclaimed a stream and replanted it with all native species.
 This enhances erosion control and supports the wildlife habitat by reintroducing native trees and shrubs to this area.

 The Balsams condominiums were completed in 1998.
 Landscaping at the Balsams incorporated a reclaimed stream riparian zone, which was replanted with native species - 108 native trees and 51 native shrubs were reintroduced.
 This enhances erosion control, water quality and the wildlife habitat.